openedx/edx-documentation/en_us/shared/course_features/cohorts/cohorted_courseware.rst

 After you create a content group, you can work with your course outline to specify which components are available to specific content groups.
-For details, see :ref:`Specify Components in Courseware as Available Only to Certain Content Groups`.
+For details, see :ref:`Specify Content as Available Only to Certain Content Groups`.

 You associate each content group with one or more cohorts in the LMS, on the instructor dashboard.
 For details, see :ref:`Associate Cohorts with Content